 I used to attend a yoga studio years ago, but couldn’t justify the expensive memberships.
 Since then, I’ve been looking for the perfect online option that would enable me to do yoga from home.

-Honestly, there are a lot of decent programs out there, but I have finally found my favorite!
+Honestly, there are a lot of decent programs out there, but I have finally found a favorite (Asana Rebel is my other go-to yoga app!
 (Looking for workout apps that aren’t related to yoga?
 Check out my list of favorite apps.)